Disordered complex networks: energy optimal lattices and persistent homology: SINR in extremal parameter regimes

-which is in fact the coverage probability for given locations of the base stations (the randomness being in the fading), which is called the meta-distribution of SIR (\cite{HAE16}).
-In subsequent discussions, for a point configuration $\La$ and a point $\mathbf{a} \in \La$, we will denote by $\La_{\mathbf{a}}$ the point configuration consisting of all points of $\La$ except $\mathbf{a}$.
+where $\la$ ranges over $\La$ except $B$.
+This is in fact the coverage probability for given locations of the base stations (the randomness being in the fading), which is called the meta-distribution of SINR (\cite{HAE16}).
+In subsequent discussions, for a point configuration $\La$ and a point $\mathbf{a} \in \La$, we will denote by $\La_{\mathbf{b}}$ the point configuration consisting of all points of $\La$ except $\mathbf{b}$.

+In Section \ref{sec:netobs} we considered translation invariant point processes as base station configurations.
+This would imply that the statistical distribution of the SINR is the same at all points of space, and therefore it suffices to consider the SINR at the origin.
+Here, we consider an equivalent way of describing the same random variable.
+To this end, we let $\D$ to a \textit{primitive unit cell} of the lattice containing the origin; e.g. for a triangular lattice in $\R^2$, it is an equilateral triangle with side length equalling the lattice spacing having the origin as a vertex.
+Let $\U(\D)$ denote the uniform distribution on $\D$.
+Let $\Phi$ be a perturbation of the lattice $\La$ as above, and let $\ol{\Phi}$ be the translation invariant version of $\Phi$.
+For a point process $\Phi$ on $\R^d$ and a location $p \in \R^d$, we use $\SNR_p(\Phi)$ to denote the random variable that is the SINR at $p$ for a base station configuration sampled from the process $\Phi$.